 When can you listen to music?

 I can say ‘always’ but let’s break it down.
-There are specific perspectives to this question which will be subjective to you.
+There are specific perspectives to this question that will be subjective to you.
 I’ll highlight a few common ones here.

 A lot of people listen to music to pass time.
 In fact, some of us do this unconsciously that we end up estimating the total driving time as the length of songs heard.